 Tsimane – Pluma Lodge

-The overwhelming beauty of Pluma Lodge’s region makes for incredible angling and travel experience that is undoubtedly one of the most exciting and unique in fly fishing.
+The overwhelming beauty of Pluma Lodge’s region ensures an incredible angling and travel experience that is undoubtedly one of the most exciting and unique in fly fishing.
 The abundant fishing opportunities for golden dorado, pacu, and yatorana are reasons alone to visit, but the scenery, wildlife and native culture are also breathtaking.

 Jungle fly fishing for dorado, pacu and yatorana